tethysplatform/tethys/docs/installation/application.rst

 services.yml
 ------------

-This file will be created by the portal administrator who has created/has access to all the service in the portal.
+This file will be created by the portal administrator who has created/has access to all the services in the portal.
 This file will only be run by default if there is no portal services config file present (see :ref:`tethys_portal_yml`).
 However you can force the use of this file over the portal config by specifying the `--force-services` tag on the install command.

 .. literalinclude:: resources/example-services.yml
    :language: yaml